From the Wide-Open Green to the Dreaded Black Line: Gloria’s Osteoporosis Story

 Yes!
 I don’t let this slow me down.
-Today I live a very full life.
-I’m back to playing golf, have found a new passion for classes at the Y, and I’m taking up pickleball.
-I walk two miles per day and am always working to strengthen my legs.
+Today, I live a very full life.
+I’m back to playing golf, have found a new passion for classes at the Y, and am taking up pickleball.
+I walk two miles daily and am always working to strengthen my legs.
 My life is mostly back to normal, but it was a good six months or more of hardship and needing support from health care workers, family, and friends.

 What do you hope other women learn from your experience with osteoporosis?

 They need to be fully informed about the drugs they’re taking to treat osteoporosis and their side effects.
-From what I understand, side effects of some of the drugs I was taking started coming to light around 2015 but I wasn’t aware and my doctors didn’t tell me.
+From what I understand, the side effects of some of the drugs I was taking started coming to light around 2015, but I wasn’t aware, and my doctors didn’t tell me.
 It’s crucial women advocate for themselves.
 That means doing our own research, reading the fine print, and asking doctors lots and lots of questions.

-I’d also encourage women to look at non-drug alternatives to building bone mass, if it’s possible in their situation.
-I often wonder if I’d stayed off the Fosomax or the Reclast, or stopped those treatments earlier, how my journey would have been different.
-I have since learned that vitamin B and D, a healthy diet, and exercise are great options for increasing bone density and reducing risk of fracture.
+I’d also encourage women to look at non-drug alternatives to building bone mass if it’s possible in their situation.
+I often wonder if I’d stayed off the Fosomax or the Reclast or stopped those treatments earlier, how my journey would have been different.
+I have since learned that vitamins B and D, a healthy diet, and exercise are great options for increasing bone density and reducing the risk of fracture.

 Got your own story to tell?
 We want to hear it!